Molde, NorwayLocation: Europe

 The town is home to Norway's oldest literary festival, typically held in late summer.
 And every July, Molde hosts the oldest international jazz festival in Europe.
 Over the years, music legends like Miles Davis, BB King and Ray Charles have performed at this festival.

 When you're ready for refreshment, Molde has much to offer.
 Delight in an array of international options as well as Norwegian cuisine.
 Traditional foods in Norway are influenced by the geography of the region.
-Common staples at the dinner table include seafood, root vegetables, fruit, cured meats and wild game—like moose, reindeer and duck.
+Common staples at the dinner table include seafood, root vegetables, fruit, cured meats and wild game.

 Shopping The most popular souvenirs are knitted sweaters, reindeer skins, furs, handicrafts, glass, crystal and pottery.